-Q1,D1 nonlinear Armstrong-Frederick kinematic hardening.
+- Q1,D1 nonlinear Armstrong-Frederick kinematic hardening.
 Q1 is the saturation stress level and D1 is the saturation rate.
-Any number of these terms may be added, but both coefficients must be entered always, and the numbering is sequential from 1 to N.

-e_O, e, E Brittle mode damage.
+Any number of these terms may be added, but both coefficients must be entered always, and the numbering is sequential from 1 to N. - dmax,dmax_b,dmax_f damage limits preventing total failure (dmax_b and dmax_f allow to control brittle and fatigue damage limits independently). - e_0, e, E Brittle mode damage equation takes the following form: